Grief after Traumatic Loss

 Many people are haunted by pictures in their minds of the traumatic event.
 While this is most likely to become a problem for eye-witnesses, television or other pictures can also ‘bring home’ the awfulness of the way a person might have died.
 Such images may occur spontaneously or, in a distorted form, as recurrent nightmares.
 They may be triggered by any reminder of the loss, e.g. loud noises, cries or shouts.

 Haunting images can sometimes be eased by talking to others, going over the events again and again until you get used to them.
 The images will not disappear but they will become less painful and easier to live with.
-If the images are stopping you from grieving or getting on with your life, then you should consult a psychiatrist or psychologist.
+If the images are stopping you from grieving or getting on with your life, then you should speak to your GP about being referred to specialist services, or look for a psychologist experienced in dealing with PTSD.
 Very effective treatments for PTSD have been developed in recent years.
 They do not necessarily require prescription medication, although this may help.

 'I feel numb'